moleculerjs/moleculer/README.md

 [Try it on Runkit](https://runkit.com/icebob/moleculer-quick-example)

 # Create a Moleculer project
-The fastest way to use Moleculer CLI tool to create a new Moleculer based microservices project.
+The fastest way is that use Moleculer CLI tool to create a new Moleculer based microservices project.
 1. Install [moleculer-cli](https://github.com/ice-services/moleculer-cli)
     ```bash
     $ npm install moleculer-cli -g